Maximum Entropy Differential Dynamic Programming: Simulations

 \subsection{2D Car}

 We next test on a 2D Car with dynamics of Dubin's vehicle under jerk control.
-The system has state $x = [p_x, p_y, \theta, v, a]\T \in \Rb^5$ and controls $u = [\omega, j]\T \in \Rb^2$, where $(p_x, p_y)$ describe the car's position, $v, a, j$ are the linear velocity, acceleration and jerk, and $\theta, \omega$ are the orientation and angular velocity.
 The task here is again a reaching task while avoiding two circular obstacles.
 A suboptimal local minimum exists in the middle which goes in between both obstacles.
 The results are shown in the second row of \cref{fig:sims:2d_state_trajs}.